Tools and Reference Sources for IS Research

 Offers a comprehensive view to the area of archival science with a broad interpretation of the subject.
 It contains 154 articles by 110 authors that provide both theoretical and practical perspectives.

 - The Encyclopedia of Library and Information Sciences, 4th ed.

 - Encyclopedia of Information Science & Technology 5th edition.

 Covers key current developments in information science, with substantially different articles in each edition and only some continuing essays, such as on Bioinformatics.
-You can also find the first edition, second edition and third edition as ebooks.
+You can also find the first edition, second edition, third edition, and fourth edition as ebooks.

 - Encyclopedia of Communities of Practice in Information and Knowledge Management